mohanmca/cassandra_playground/README.md

     requests that involve only nodes in a remote datacenter.
 This setting is intended to reduce hint pressure.

-## When does Cassandra end up having useless data
+## (Section: Performance) - When does Cassandra end up having useless data

 -   If we reduce the replication factor, additional un-necessary data may be sitting till the actual compaction happens
 -   Once we add new node to reduce the token range, Cassandray may contain data from portions of token ranges it no longer owns

+## (Section: Performance) - How to find the largest SSTable (or largest partition) in the cluster

+-   nodetool tablehistograms keyspaces.table
+-   find the max value

-## Usage statistics of thread-pool - output
+## (Section: Performance) - Usage statistics of thread-pool - output

 ``` txt
 root@15a092649e23:/# nodetool tpstats